yanisrz/instahack/README.md

 # instahack
-Want to learn how to become a hakcer, I need to start by here.
+Want to learn how to become a hacker, I need to start by here.